 For example — your customer might originally learn about your company through a radio ad.
 That radio ad causes them to search for your brand in Google.
 They find your website.
 They read some content and sign up for your newsletter.
 There, they regularly engage with the emails that you send over the course of months.
 They follow your brand on social media, resulting in dozens of touchpoints throughout their customer lifecycle.
-Then, one day with a new need is fresh on their minds, they hear your radio advert again and finally make the purchase.
+Then, one day, they hear your radio ad again and finally make the purchase.

-Part of the beauty of cross channel attribution is that the full picture that it provides allows you to zero in on the touchpoints that previously might have been overlooked because they weren’t conversion-focused.
-Or how auxiliary touchpoints work together in driving conversions.
+Part of the beauty of cross-channel attribution is that the full picture that it provides allows you to zero in on the touchpoints that previously might have been overlooked because they weren’t conversion-focused.
+It’s learning how auxiliary touchpoints work together in driving conversions.

 For instance, maybe you’ll find that customers that engaged with a particular educational video on your website convert at a much higher rate.
 That video resonates with your audience.
 With that knowledge, you can find other ways to inject the video into the nurturing process.

-In the end, yes you’ll receive more conversions, but your customers have a better experience engaging with your brand as well.
+In the end yes, you’ll receive more conversions, but your customers have a better experience engaging with your brand as well.
 Positive experiences are endearing and facilitate trust.
-That helps to fuel purchases of your product, but it also helps to creep up the lifetime value of each customer.
+That helps to fuel purchases of your product, but it also helps to increase the lifetime value of each customer.

 1) A Comprehensive Approach

-Too often companies hone in on a few specific top-of-the-funnel marketing initiatives.
+Too often companies home in on a few specific top-of-the-funnel marketing initiatives.
 Campaigns that are conversion-focused are easy to track and the results driven are easier to understand.
-But the benefits of cross channel attribution can’t be fully realized if you only look at a few campaigns or look at each campaign independently.
-You have to track customers throughout their journey — as they interact with all of the channels — to gain a true understanding of what drove them to convert.
+But the benefits of cross-channel attribution can’t be fully realized if you only look at a few campaigns or look at each campaign independently.
+You have to track customers throughout their journey — as they interact with all of the channels – to gain a true understanding of what drove them to convert.

 A tweet or blog post on your website might have had more impact than you think.
 Perhaps a conversion-focused radio ad performed poorly in terms of driving new purchases but was successful in driving interested customers to your website.
 These types of insights are important for marketing teams to understand.